Single Perez Technology Cycle

 But here’s where Perez’s theory becomes truly sophisticated.
 Technology alone does not create golden ages—institutions do.
 The rules, regulations, and social norms that govern society must evolve to keep pace with the new technological reality.
 When they do, prosperity spreads.
 When they do not, the benefits remain concentrated and the revolution stalls.
 This “institutional framework” is not just about government policy—it encompasses everything from educational systems to corporate structures to cultural attitudes.
 Successfully navigating a technological revolution requires re-imagining not just how we work, but how we organize society itself.

-The first technology cycle was such a radical departure that, within a short 30 years, it began to be called the Industrial Revolution.
+The first technology cycle was such a radical departure that, within 30 years, it began to be called the Industrial Revolution.
+First factory infrastructures.

 Technology Cycle Three: